momentohq/public-dev-docs/docs/mediastore/performance/adaptive-bitrates/dash.md

 ## How DASH works

 DASH works by dividing content into small segments and providing a **manifest file** (called an MPD — Media Presentation Description) that lists all available segments at different bitrates and resolutions.
-Aa video player uses this manifest to request the correct segments for playback based on current network conditions.
+A video player uses this manifest to request the correct segments for playback based on current network conditions.
 If bandwidth is high, the player streams higher-quality segments, but if it drops, the player switches to lower-quality segments to avoid interruptions.

 ### The DASH workflow